shiift/JHotDraw/README.md

 most, if not all, of your HTML editing needs.

-Requirements to run: Linux or Microsoft Windows Operating system
+Requirements to run: Linux, Mac, or Microsoft Windows Operating system